 Twin Summits Paradox

 I have climbed lots of peaks and on quite a few occasions been to the top of mountains with two summits of apparently similar height.
-On more than one occasion I've stood on one summit and looked over at the other and said "that ones higher".... only to walk to the other summit, look back and say... "no, that ones actually higher" One occasion recently we were all convinced the other summit was higher, but measuring with the GPS it was 5m lower!
+On more than one occasion I've stood on one summit and looked over at the other and said "that ones higher".... only to walk to the other summit, look back and say... "no, that ones actually higher" On one occasion recently we were all convinced the other summit was higher, but measuring with the GPS it was 5m lower!
 How can this be?

-Hualca Hualca 6025m in Peru.
-There are many reports about which summit is higher.
+Hualca Hualca 6025m in southern Peru.
+There are many conflicting reports about which summit is higher.
 Because they are about 1km apart and at over 6000m, not many people visit both.
-We climbed the central peak in 2015, which seems to be the one most often recorded as the highest, but the eastern peak looked to be very similar in height, and I can see why people climbing it might think it was the highest.
+We climbed the central peak in 2015, which seems to be the one most often recorded as the highest, but the eastern peak looked to be a very similar in height, and I can see why people climbing it might think it was the highest.

 On recent 2017 and 2019 trips to the Chilean Puna we have climbed two peaks that displayed this phenomenon, Cerro Colorados, 5180m, above the east side of the Salar de Maricunga, and Cerro Santa Rosa on the southwest side of the same Salar.
-Both had summits separated by 50-100m where it seemed that whichever one you stood on the other looked higher!
+Both had summits separated by 50-100m where it seemed that whichever one you stood on the other one always looked higher!

 Laguna Blanca south summit from near the top of the main summit.